h-livv/machina/README.md

 ## Status

-This repo matches **how I run it**: this laptop, Fedora KDE, local models, projects on this disk.
+This repo matches **how I run it**: my laptop, Fedora KDE, local models, projects on this disk.
 Paths, hardware ranges, and defaults are personal.
 It will not work on another machine until those hardcoded locations and custom bits are replaced.
 Expect sharp edges and no compatibility promise.

 ## Later